The recruitment process at CGI is the same for both placement years and graduate jobs. It involves:

 How to answer: 'provide a list of your key technical and business skills and explain where you have gained these skills/how they have been used’

 CGI offer a technical graduate programme and a business graduate programme, and the skills that you’ll talk about in this section will depend on the programme you are applying for.
+As the application form or online profile do not require you to list previous work experiences, this question is also your opportunity to detail any prior exposure to the industry or role you are applying for.

 Specific technological knowledge and coding skills aren’t a requirement for CGI’s business programmes, but it’s advisable to list them if you’ve got them.
 Even in a business role, you’ll still be working on and with technology projects, so showing you have an understanding and an awareness of technology is going to be impressive.

 Beyond any specific technical knowledge, it’s important not to underestimate the value of soft skills.
 Look out for the key competencies that are asked for in each role and make sure that you are including an example of times when you demonstrated these in your answer.
+For example, the job listing for the 2020 Technical Graduate programme specifically highlights communication skills (both oral and written) as being particularly important, and so you should ensure to demonstrate that you possess this skill, both in this answer and through phone and face-to-face interviews.

 Don’t forget that you may be asked to expand on your answers in an interview or at the assessment centre, so be prepared to go into more detail if necessary.

-This question may appear to be optional, but it’s an opportunity to highlight your soft skills that shouldn’t be neglected.
+This question may appear to be optional, but it’s an opportunity to further highlight your soft skills that shouldn’t be neglected.

 CGI’s recruiters have previously told us that they are particularly interested in seeing examples of times when you have used your initiative to do something worthwhile in your own time.